YousefED/Matrix-CRDT/README.md

 When building local-first software on top of CRDTs, you probably still need a backend so users can access their data across devices and collaborate with each other.

 While [Matrix](https://www.matrix.org) is primarily designed for messaging (chat), it's versatile enough to use as a backend for collaborative applications (see [Architecture](#architecture)).
-The idea is that by building on top of Matrix, developers can focus on building clients and get the following benefits from the Matrix ecosystem:
+The idea is that by building on top of Matrix, developers can focus on building clients and get the following benefits from the Matrix ecosystem out-of-the-box:

 - An open standard and active community
 - Multiple server implementations (including hosted servers)